Brick Court Chambers

 • Professional negligence M

-He is currently leading Ernst & Young’s defence of the $3bn damages claims brought by NMC Plc (in administration) following the collapse of its Middle Eastern healthcare business (preparing for trial in 2025) and Deloitte’s defence of the $800m claims in Hong Kong for losses caused by fraudulent trading of the China Fisheries Group; and acts for Saffery Champness in matters arising from the collapse of Greensill Bank.
+He led on the audit issues Ernst & Young’s defence of the £3bn damages claims brought by NMC Plc (in administration) following the collapse of its Middle Eastern healthcare business which went to trial in 2025 with the claims being withdrawn before judgment was handed down; acted for Saffery Champness in matters arising from the collapse of Greensill Bank; and acted for BDO in complex FRC disciplinary proceedings relating to SME audits.

 In recent years he acted for KPMG in claims brought for alleged breaches of duty in providing corporation tax services to Mount Anvil Group Limited; and in a claim on behalf of a company against a tax law barrister and specialist advice firm.
 In 2019/20 he defended Deloitte in the seven- week trial in the Accountancy Scheme Disciplinary Tribunal of The Executive Counsel of the FRC v Deloitte (arising from the audits of Autonomy plc in 2009 and 2010).
-He acted as an expert witness on South African law in the Netherlands in claims brought by Steinhoff investors against Deloitte.

-Older cases include acting in The Executive Counsel of the FRC v McBurnie; Cayton’s Law v RSM Tenon (previously Baker Tilly) in the claim brought against it for breach of duty in giving expert accounting evidence); Aramid Investments Limited v Grant Thornton in the claims in regard to the values of investments in film productions (all of which were ultimately settled; Exsus Travel Ltd v Baker Tilly [2016] EWHC 2818 (Ch); and the £1.6bn claim in Cattles Limited v PriceWaterhouseCoopers LLP which settled after opening submissions were filed in October 2015); Festive Products v KPMG (settled in 2014) and Bethell Construction Ltd v Deloitte and Touche [2011] EWCA Civ 1321.
+Older cases include acting in The Executive Counsel of the FRC v McBurnie ; Cayton’s Law v RSM Tenon (previously Baker Tilly) in the claim brought against it for breach of duty in giving expert accounting evidence); Aramid Investments Limited v Grant Thornton in the claims in regard to the values of investments in film productions (all of which were ultimately settled; Exsus Travel Ltd v Baker Tilly [2016] EWHC 2818 (Ch); and the £1.6bn claim in Cattles Limited v PriceWaterhouseCoopers LLP which settled after opening submissions were filed in October 2015); Festive Products v KPMG (settled in 2014) and Bethell Construction Ltd v Deloitte and Touche [2011] EWCA Civ 1321.

 In South Africa Thomas acted regularly for the big four auditing firms in South Africa as both a junior and a silk.
 Significant South African cases included Axiam Holdings Ltd v Deloitte & Touche 2006 (1) SA 237 (SCA) (concerning auditors duties to third parties) and the leading case on auditor's contractual liability, ThoroughbredBreeders Association v Pricewaterhouse 2001(4) SA 551 (SCA).
 In addition, he acted regularly in South Africa for the Independent Regulatory Board for Auditors and SA Institute of Chartered Accountants.